mariaauslander/capstone_fall20_irrigation/references/setup.md

 	- nvidia driver
 	- disk space (500GB+)
 - AWS
-	- p3.2xlarge instance baed on [NVIDIA Deep Learning AMI](https://aws.amazon.com/marketplace/pp/NVIDIA-NVIDIA-Deep-Learning-AMI/B076K31M1S)
+	- p3.2xlarge instance baed on [NVIDIA Deep Learning AMI](https://aws.amazon.com/marketplace/pp/NVIDIA-NVIDIA-Deep-Learning-AMI/B076K31M1S)Note: Select 'Oregon' region as p3 instances are not available in all the regions.
 	- disk space (500GB+).
-Note: Select 'Oregon' region as p3 instances are not available in all the regions.
 	- [TODO] other GPU instance needs to be tested and compared

 #### Setup